ehlesp/smallab-k8s-pve-guide/G044 - System update 03 ~ Updating VMs and UrBackup.md

 ### _Debian current version_

-To see what version of Debian you're currently running in your VMs, there are a number of ways doing it from the command line.
+To see what version of Debian you're currently running in your VMs, there are a number of ways to do it from the command line.
 The most useful ones are the following.

 1. Opening the file `/etc/debian_version`.